wesleyjrz/dotfiles/.config/nixos/README.md

 # Warning

-I've recently switched to NixOS and don't know a better way to store my nix dotfiles in the same directory, then for now I will keep these files here and use symlinks to its default directories.

-If you're trying to use this configuration, I left a script named "link.sh" in this directory that does the boring work, though you can just use the commands
-below:

-### NixOS configuration
+You have to symlink the files in this directory to `/etc/nixos`, please use the shell script I left or use the command below:

-`sudo ln -sf ~/.config/nixos/configuration.nix /etc/nixos`
+`sudo ln -sf ~/.config/nixos/*.nix /etc/nixos`

-### Home-manager configuration

-`ln -sf ~/.config/nixos/home.nix ~/.config/nixpkgs`

-**NOTE:** You should use the last command for `email.nix` and other extra files.
+Also, to use home-manager as a NixOS module run the other script or the command below:

+`sudo nix-channel --add https://github.com/nix-community/home-manager/archive/master.tar.gz home-manager && sudo nix-channel --update`